aikawa9376/buffer-position.nvim/README.md

 A comprehensive PHP refactoring plugin for Neovim that brings PHPStorm-like refactoring capabilities to your favorite editor.

+## Important

+This plugin is still in development, please report any issues you find.

 ## ✨ Features

 This plugin provides essential PHP refactoring operations: